shundhammer/qdirstat/README.md

     > redirect any users having macOS-specific problems to your repo's issue
     > tracker.

-    So here is his new GitHub repo for those binaries:
+    So here is his new GitHub repository for those binaries:

     https://github.com/jesusha123/qdirstat-macos